c3g/epivar-browser/readme.md

 environment variables (which can either be typed into the service run command, or placed into a `.env` file and loaded at service start time).

-Here is an example, with secrets redacted, for a setup via Auth0:
+Here is an example, with secrets redacted, for a setup via Auth0, complete with directory and Postgres configuration as well:

 ```bash
 # Auth configuration